Want to improve your writing productivity?

 What exactly is time-blocking?

 Why does it work?
 It keeps you on schedule.
 If you’ve bitten off more than you’re going to be able to chew, you’ll know early in the morning.
 This gives you the chance to decide what you’re going to do and what you’re going to postpone.
-As well, it allows you to work on variety of tasks every day, allowing you to juggle more than one deadline at a time.
+As well, it allows you to work on a variety of tasks every day, enabling you to juggle more than one deadline at a time.

 I’ve created a Word document for time-blocking that I complete every morning.
 If you’d like to download it, go here.
-The second column in the form is where you type (or hand write) your tasks.
+The second column in the form is where you type (or handwrite) your tasks.
 The third column is deliberately blank, leaving you the chance to make last-minute changes later in the day.

 Scroll to Top